DOI-USGS/vizlab-chart-challenge-23/00_template_yourname/README.md

 # Chart Challenge Contribution

 Please fill out this information prior to creating a merge request, *unless you've filled out the template R or Python scripts*.
-After your merge request is approved, please make sure this image is linked to your final image in the `out/` folder.
+After your merge request is approved, please make sure the image linked here is your final image in the `out/` folder (the `out/` png file itself is not committed, but the README with the linked image is).
 We will also ask you to share the final image in a sharepoint folder provided via gitlab.

 Your name: